 - How large are they?
 Larger broker-dealers often have larger support teams to help with investor relations, due diligence, client management, reporting, and other key aspects of DST investing.

-- Fee structure.
+- What is their fee structure?
 There are many different underwriting and administrative fees associated with Delaware Statutory Trusts.
 Common fees loaded into DST offerings include property acquisition and due diligence, marketing, loan origination, commissions, and broker-dealer allowance.
 Investors should undertake a full accounting of all potential DST fees and weigh them against potential returns prior to making any investment decisions.

 The Bottom Line

 There are numerous brokers who can provide investors with DST investment opportunities.
-Creating a broker checklist and ticking off the concerns listed above can lead to more educated investment decisions and help investors find DST investment opportunities that are in line with their investment goals and tolerance for risk.
+Creating a broker checklist and ticking off the concerns listed above can lead to more educated investment decisions and help investors find DST investment opportunities that align with their investment goals and tolerance for risk.

 This material is for general information and educational purposes only.
 Information is based on data gathered from what we believe are reliable sources.
 It is not guaranteed as to accuracy, does not purport to be complete and is not intended to be used as a primary basis for investment decisions.
 It should also not be construed as advice meeting the particular investment needs of any investor.
 Diversification does not guarantee a profit or protect against a loss in a declining market.
 It is a method used to help manage investment risk.
 No public market currently exists and one may never exist.
 DST programs are speculative and suitable only for Accredited Investors who do not anticipate a need for liquidity or can afford to lose their entire investment.
 All real estate investments have the potential to lose value during the life of the investment.